muadib24/ansible-otc/DNS.md

 Related playbooks are *zone_create.yml*, *zonerecord_create.yml* and *ptrrecord_create.yml*

-Lets start a virtual machine with a fixed private ip address and a allocated EIP:
+Lets start a virtual machine with a fixed private ip address and an allocated EIP:

 ```
 ansible-playbook -i hosts tenant_create.yml -e "ecs_name=ansible-testi101"
 ```

-In this play we allocate all resources to bootstrap our ECS instance, set the floating ip address and the reverse DND
+In this play we allocate all resources to bootstrap our ECS instance, set the floating ip address and the reverse DNS

 ```
 ansible-playbook -i hosts dns_create.yml -e "vpc_name=ansible-vpc01"